michalsvorc/documents/javascript/vuejs/v2/index.md

 Directives are special attributes with the `v-` prefix.
 Directive attribute values are expected to be a single JavaScript expression.
 A directive’s job is to reactively apply side effects to the DOM when the value of its expression changes.

-Template expressions are sandboxed and only have access to a [whitelist](https://github.com/vuejs/vue/blob/v2.6.10/src/core/instance/proxy.js#L9) of globals
+Template expressions are sandboxed and only have access to a [whitelist](https://github.com/vuejs/vue/blob/v2.6.10/src/core/instance/proxy.js#L9) of globals.

 ### Dynamic Arguments